b-konishi/ChaoticNeuralNetwork/readme.md

 You can optimize the arguments of the function.
 In detail, see my code.

-As for caution, the parameters which you wanna optimize must be written by the order, first, continuous-params, next, discrete-params.
+As for caution, the parameters which you wanna optimize must be written by the order(continuous-params, discrete-params).